oracle/terraform-kubernetes-installer/docs/examples.md

 The example `terraform apply` command below will destroy then re-create all master and worker instances using as much parallelism as possible.
 It's the easiest and quickest upgrade scenario, but will result in some downtime for the workers and masters while they are being re-created.
 The single example `terraform apply` below will:

-1. destroy all worker nodes
+1. drain, destroy all worker nodes
 2. destroy all master nodes
 3. destroy all master load-balancer backends that point to old master instances
 4. re-create master instances using Kubernetes 1.7.5